ChrisSeattle/snake-cafe/README.md

 - The program should prompt the user for an order

-- [x]  All input should be case-insensitive
+- All input is case-insensitive

 - When a user enters an item, the program should print an acknowledgment of their input